Ventilation Systems Explained: A Complete Guide

 Helps cool the home on warm nights by bypassing the heat exchanger.

-✅ Increases occupant satisfaction without extra energy use
+- Increases occupant comfort without extra energy use

 Whether you’re fitting out a new home, upgrading a commercial unit, or advising a client, ventilation is no longer optional—it’s a crucial part of every energy-efficient, comfortable, and healthy building.